Sunny-117/rka/README.md

 - You can easily use `<KeepAlive>` to wrap your components to keep them alive.
 - Because it is not controlled by `display: none | block`, you can use animation.
 - Ability to manually control whether your components need to stay active.
+- Programmatic cache lifecycle control through the new `useKeepAlive` hook.

 ## 📦 Installation